 The section of Bryce Canyon known as The Amphitheater has the most concentrated grouping of hoodoos and is one of the most iconic, Bryce Canyon photo spots in the park.

-When photographing Bryce Canyon, focus on the viewpoints and overlooks along the Scenic Drive, at spots along the rim trail in The Amphitheater.
+When photographing this park, focus on the viewpoints and overlooks along the Bryce Canyon Scenic Drive, at spots along the rim trail in The Amphitheater.

 Stay Warm for Bryce Canyon Photography